 - Support groups, either in person or from a trustworthy website

-- Your employee assistance program, which may offer counseling services for substance abuse problems
+- An employee assistance program, which may offer counseling services for substance abuse problems

 You may be embarrassed to ask for help or afraid that your family members will be angry or judgmental.
 You may worry that your friends will distance themselves from you.
 But in the long run, the people who truly care about you will respect your honesty and your decision to ask for help.